Liturgical use of Latin

-Liturgical use of Latin is the practice of performing Christian liturgy in Ecclesiastical Latin.
-This practice is typically found in the context of liturgical rites of the Latin Church.
+Liturgical use of Latin is the practice of performing Christian liturgy in Ecclesiastical Latin, typically in the liturgical rites of the Latin Church.

 History

 2nd16th centuries

 The use of liturgical Latin in Western Christianity began in North Africa around the late second century under Pope Victor I, who introduced Latin alongside the existing liturgical use of Koine Greek.
 In the following centuries, Latin increasingly supplanted Greek in Roman liturgies because Latin was a vernacular language understood by the congregation.
 In the seventh century, there was a short-lived return to Greek liturgy, likely due to immigrants from the East, but Latin was soon reestablished as the Roman liturgical language.
 Over time, as vernacular languages drifted further from Latin, the use of Latin came to be understood in terms of its role as a sacred language.

 16th20th centuries

 Although Catholic scholars had discussed a shift to vernacular languages beforehand, the 16th-century Protestant Reformation championed the cause of vernacular liturgy and linked it to anti-Catholic sentiments.
 In response, the Catholic Church's Council of Trent, while not condemning vernacular liturgy in principle, discouraged its indiscriminate use and defended Latin's suitability for worship.
 After the council's conclusion, Pope Pius V codified and widely mandated the use of revised liturgical books of the Roman Rite that continued the tradition of Latin-only ritual.

 Latin persisted in use in some Protestant liturgies following the Reformation, which had generally valued the use of vernacular liturgies.
 The Church of England's 1549 Book of Common Prayer was translated into Latin for mostly academic purposes but there was some liturgical usage of that translation among Irish priests who knew only Gaelic and Latin.
 The practice of translating Anglican liturgy into Latin translations continued with the 1662 prayer book, as well as the 1979 Book of Common Prayer of the Episcopal Church in the United States.

 Calls for vernacular liturgy were a hallmark of the condemned Jansenist movement of the 17th century.
 Although the question of vernacular liturgy for Latin-derived Romance languages remained contentious, Pope Paul V and subsequent pontiffs authorized limited use of the vernacular in mission territories, including in China, Georgia, and modern-day Montreal.
 In Dalmatia and parts of Istria, the liturgy was celebrated in Church Slavonic in lieu of Latin, and authorization for use of this language was extended to some other Slavic regions between 1886 and 1935.